ToshioCP/Gtk4-tutorial/src/sec12.src.md

 - The first argument is the instance on which the signal is emitted.
 - The second argument is the signal id.
 - The third argument is the detail of the signal.
-"change-file" signal and "open-response" signal doesn't have details and the argument is zero when no details.
+The signals "change-file" and "open-response" don't have details and the arguments are zero.
-- "change-file" signal doesn't have parameter, so there's no fourth parameter.
+- The signal "change-file" doesn't have parameters, so there's no fourth argument.
-- "open-response" signal has one parameter.
+- The signal "open-response" has one parameter.
-The fourth parameter is the parameter.
+The fourth argument is the parameter.